-&lt;sup>365 Class M of the Town and Country Planning (General Permitted Development) Order 1995 (as amended - most recently by Statutory Instrument SI 2013 No. 1101)
+351 Class M of the Town and Country Planning (General Permitted Development) Order 1995 (as amended - most recently by Statutory Instrument SI 2013 No. 1101)

-- 10.161 The re-use of buildings in the countryside policy is primarily aimed at buildings with an existing use and those that are-may involve redundant, disused or underused buildings.
-An existing building does not need to be empty before a scheme for conversion or diversification to economic development or community uses would be considered, however, the Council will wish to ensure that any existing use or activities could be accommodated, either on or off site, without the need for an additional building to fulfil the function of the building being converted. - 10.162 Buildings need to be soundly constructed to merit retention and re-use.
+- 10.162 Buildings need to be soundly constructed to merit retention and re-use.
 Derelict buildings are clearly no longer of sound construction but some other buildings are also not suitable for re-use.
-These include buildings constructed with temporary or short-life materials and those built without proper foundations. - 10.163 Where a building (which is not a designated or non-designated heritage asset) is redundant or disused, re-use for residential purposes may be -is-permitted under national policy, however.
-However, this is limited to a number of 'special circumstances'.
-In each in such case cases the developer will need to demonstrate the redundant or disused status of the building.
+These include buildings constructed with temporary or short-life materials and those built without proper foundations. - 10.163 Where a building is redundant or disused re-use is permitted under national policy, however, this is limited to a number of 'special circumstances'.
+In each case the developer will need to demonstrate the redundant or disused status of the building.